 Silver, H. 1977.
 The Concept of Popular Education: A Study of Ideas and Social Movements in the Early Nineteenth Century.
 Lanham, MD: Rowman & Littlefield.

 Weikart, D.P.
 2003.
 “Overview and Policy Implications.”
 In A World of Preschool Experience: Observations in 15 Countries.
 The IEA Preprimary Project Phase 2 series, eds.
 D.P.
 Weikart, P.P.
 Olmsted, & J. Montie, 242–64.
 Ypsilanti, MI: High/Scope.

 Whitbread, N. 1972.
 The Evolution of the Nursery-Infant School: A History of Infant and Nursery Education in Britain, 1800–1970.
 New York: Routledge.

 Photo © iStock

-Larry Prochner, EdD, is professor of early childhood education and chair of the Department of Elementary Education at the University of Alberta, in Edmonton.
-Larry is working on a history of early childhood teacher education, with a focus on the role of laboratory schools. firstname.lastname@example.org
+Larry Prochner, EdD, is professor of early childhood education at the University of Alberta, in Edmonton, and co-president of the International Froebel Society.
+Larry is working on a history of forest kindergartens in England, Germany, and the United States. [email protected]